tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 I felt my eyebrows stretch.
 I covered my face.

 "OKAY!?
-You've seen my green thumb.
-You know now but you still need to see.
-You're fucked up.
-You know that?"
+One green thumb before your eyes.
+You must be some kind of real narcissist, you know that, Gary?"

-I tried to point and not faint.
-Betty Lou looked at the big bandage that was shaped like a thumb.
-It was green, red, black and every fetidious color Satan's interior decorator could envision.
+I tried to point before I lost consciousness.
+Betty Lou looked at the big thumb shaped bandage.
+It was green, red, purple, brown, yellow, every fetid color in Satan's swatches.

 "Oh.
-You want me to put the bandage back on, now?!
-This is getting exasperating, Gary."
+You want me to put it back on, now?!
+Jesus Fuckin' Christ, Gary."

 Betty Lou pushed the bandage back down over her green thumb and pus and shit oozed down her hand.
 Then my walk through the valley of the shadow of death with Betty Lou continued.
 More pictures.
 It was like Lizzie Borden and Charles Manson made a baby named Betty Lou.
 And she was showing me her mud pies.
 Only they were dead people.

 "Soooo...," Betty Lou finally said.
 "The secret is dead fucking people who can't get it up or give me a free pass but give me a free pass and then get all needy after wanting to be cucked; well.

-When I saw how the tulips responded to Paolo, well Gary, for the first time I realized it wasn't me all this time.
+When I saw how the tulips responded to Tommy, well, for the first time I realized it wasn't me at all.
 It's the world.
-It was waiting for me to show it what's wrong with it.
+It's the world that's fucked up.

 After that there was Bruce for the Begonias, Ted for the roses.
 I tried to find a Rose or Rosario but Ted was such a simp.
 I just, well, I'm well adjusted and put a knitting needle in his eye in the garden late one night after sex."